lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 ## Eficiência

 :begin_tab:`mxnet`
-The avid reader might start to worry about the efficiency of some of these operations.
-After all, we have lots of dictionary lookups, code execution, and lots of other Pythonic things taking place in what is supposed to be a high-performance deep learning library.
-The problems of Python's [global interpreter lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well known.
-In the context of deep learning, we may worry that our extremely fast GPU(s) might have to wait until a puny CPU runs Python code before it gets another job to run.
-The best way to speed up Python is by avoiding it altogether.

 O leitor ávido pode começar a se preocupar sobre a eficiência de algumas dessas operações.
 Afinal, temos muitas pesquisas de dicionário,